raghavvs/raghavvs.github.io/_portfolio/portfolio-1.md

 This work was done at Bretl's Research Group, University of Illinois Urbana-Champaign alongside Holly Dinkel.

 The primary goal involved determining the relative pose between two industrial robotic arms (ABB IRB120) with millimeter accuracy.
-The setup of the worksapce: two robotic arms, one equiped with a Intel RealSense D435 stereo-vision camera and a OnRobot 2FG7 Gripper on the other arm.
+The setup of the workspace: two robotic arms, one equipped with an Intel RealSense D435 stereo-vision camera and a OnRobot 2FG7 Gripper on the other arm.

 Please refer to the previous work to understand the prior status of the arms.